GitLab CI Pipeline for Eleventy

 with dependency changes to assess any policy violations.
 At this point their

-is a recent addition still undergoing assessment to determine the best way to
+a recent addition still undergoing assessment to determine the best way to use

-use the results in GitLab.
-It's a tool worth taking a look at because it
+the results in GitLab.
+It's a tool worth taking a look at because it really does

-really does provide the most comprehensive assessment of a package's codebase
+provide the most comprehensive assessment of a package's codebase and potential

 The lint_lockfile